Lake Tawakoni State Park

-Lake Tawakoni State Park (/təˈwɑːkəni/ tə-WAH-kə-nee) is a state park located in Hunt County, Texas, United States, 11.2 mi north of Wills Point.
+Lake Tawakoni State Park (/təˈwɑːkəni/ tə-WAH-kə-nee) is a 376.3 acre state park located in Hunt County, Texas, United States, 11.2 mi north of Wills Point.
 It is on the south central shore of Lake Tawakoni, a 37,879-acre reservoir on the Sabine River.
+The park opened in 2002 under a lease agreement with the Sabine River Authority.
+The Texas Parks and Wildlife Department manages the park.

 History

 Constructed in 1960, the lake is named after the Tawakoni Native American tribe, who used to live in the area.
-It was built to provide a source of water for the Dallas area, and the park was opened in 2002 under a lease agreement with the Sabine River Authority.
+It was built to provide a source of water for the Dallas area.